 There doesn’t seem to be any user issue causing the separation, although I can imagine it is made worse if the camera is left in a hot car, or in the sun.
 I think it might be an issue related to high temperatures, like those encountered in a car on a hot day.
-Never-the-less this problem shouldn’t occur.
+Nevertheless, this problem shouldn’t occur.
 I have read on the internet that Sony won’t fix the cameras for free beyond the factory warranty.
 This is hardly surprising for any company, but I would hope that they would have wanted to stay by their product.
-If this issue would have happened with a automobile, it probably would have resulted in a recall.
+If this issue would have happened with an automobile, it probably would have resulted in a recall.

 New screens for some of these camera models can be found on eBay, and from what I understand it is not too difficult to replace.
 Some are even peeling off the layer and putting on a cell phone screen protector.
-Currently the problem on my two cameras is mostly cosmetic, but I don’t think it will be too long before I will have to repair the LCD screen.
+Currently, the problem with my two cameras is mostly cosmetic, but I don’t think it will be too long before I will have to repair the LCD screen.
 Update: I did repair the screen, but it looks, well like an armature did it.

-I have been pleased with the quality of the images my Sony cameras have made, but a number of issues, and long-term use of several Sony cameras is causing me to sour on this camera manufacturer.
+I have been pleased with the quality of the images my Sony cameras have made, but a number of issues and long-term use of several Sony cameras is causing me to sour on this camera manufacturer.
 I doubt I will be purchasing any more Sony cameras.
-Unfortunately I don’t have the money, and do not want to take out a loan, to jump ship and switch platforms at the moment, but if I did, I would.
+Unfortunately, I don’t have the money and do not want to take out a loan, to jump ship and switch platforms at the moment, but if I did, I would.